May 09, 2019 4 min read

 This Ford truck was loaded.
 And sharp!
 Even after years of owning it, it still captured your attention.
 When you parked, locked up, and walked away, you couldn’t help but turn around and admire this beautiful beast!

 In time, you can start to lose that love.
 And you begin to wonder, is it time for a change?
 In 2017, Ford made some cosmetic changes to the Super Duty line.
 Then they squeezed just a little more horsepower and torque out of the 6.7L.
+The tires tires were smaller than we wanted, even the best air compressor wouldn't help us.

 For a little while, we were tempted to upgrade to a 2019 Ford truck.
 Until we saw those price tags.
 Whoa!
 We’re not penny pinchers here, but come on, Ford.
 Seriously?